-- C15.11.1 The institution will make available to students sufficient and accurate information to enable them to submit details of any extenuating circumstances in accordance with HE Academic Regulations and Procedures. - C15.11.2 Students will have access to the following information: - the current HE Academic Regulations and associated procedures - the name of the person designated to receive submissions in respect of extenuating circumstances - the location to which submissions should be directed - sufficient advance notice of the dates by which such submissions must be submitted to enable them to be presented - appropriate sources of advice and guidance.
+- C15.11.1 The institution will make available to students sufficient and accurate information to enable them to submit details of any extenuating circumstances in accordance with HE Academic Regulations and Procedures. - C15.11.2 Students will have access to the following information: - The current HE Academic Regulations and associated procedures. - The name of the person designated to receive submissions in respect of extenuating circumstances. - The location to which submissions should be directed. - Sufficient advance notice of the dates by which such submissions must be submitted to enable them to be presented. - Appropriate sources of advice and guidance.

-- C15.11.3 Discussion of problems or difficulties with a member or members of College or collaborative partner staff does not in itself constitute a submission of extenuating circumstances.
-Any relevant statement to be presented to a Mitigation Panel arising from previous discussion with or disclosure to a member of College or collaborative partner staff need to be requested from that member of staff by the student and be in writing or other documentary form. - C15.11.4 It is the responsibility of the student to do the following: - Inform the College or collaborative partner of any Extenuating Circumstances which he or she wishes to be taken into consideration in respect of assessed work - Ensure that the request is submitted in the appropriate manner and ensure that the notification is received. - C15.11.5 In determining assessment recommendations, Board of Examiners will take into account validated and properly submitted claims from students who believe their performance has been adversely affected by extenuating circumstances which have not already been mitigated through mitigation at the point of assessment.
+- C15.11.3 Discussion of problems or difficulties with a member or members of the Institution or collaborative partners' staff does not in itself constitute a submission of extenuating circumstances.
+Any relevant statement to be presented to a Mitigation Panel arising from previous discussion with or disclosure to a member of Institution or collaborative partners' staff need to be requested from that member of staff by the student and be in writing or other documentary form. - C15.11.4 It is the responsibility of the student to do the following: - Inform the Institution or collaborative partner of any Extenuating Circumstances which he or she wishes to be taken into consideration in respect of assessed work. - Ensure that the request is submitted in the appropriate manner and ensure that the notification is received. - C15.11.5 In determining assessment recommendations, Board of Examiners will take into account validated and properly submitted claims from students who believe their performance has been adversely affected by extenuating circumstances which have not already been mitigated through mitigation at the point of assessment.